arvvoid/plugin.video.hbogoeu/README.md

 ## Support

-If you want to buy me a coffee/beer for maintenance and support and all the free time spent on this you can do so here.
+If you want to buy me a coffee for maintenance and support and all the free time spent on this you can do so here.
 Please note that this is completely optional and brings no special benefits.

 <a href="https://www.buymeacoffee.com/arvvoid" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee/Beer" style="height: 51px !important;width: 217px !important;" ></a>